somof/CarND-Behavioral-Cloning-work/writeup_report.md

 <img width=700 src="fig/crop_02800.jpg"/>
 <img width=700 src="fig/crop_03500.jpg"/>

-In training process,
+In the training process,
-left and right images are treated in similar ways with center image *expect their steering angle value* .
+left and right images are treated in similar ways with center image *expect their steering angle values* .
-This is same as the method that the lesson showed us.
-And I set steer_offset to 0.3 after some studies.
+It is a same method as the lesson showed us, but I set steer_offset to 0.3 after some studies.
 (actually this value weren't sensitive.)

 	# steer_offset is set to 0.3